pvd1313/gamma-beast-vg/README.md

 ### Known issues:
 - Integrated weapon scopes not supported.
-- Turning on VGs while on ADS / binocular will turn on VGs shader without following MCM defined logic.
+- Turning on VG while on ADS / binocular will turn on VG shader without following MCM defined logic.
-- VGs do not care if NV scope is turned on / off.
+- VG do not care if NV scope is turned on / off.
 - DX8 / DX9 not supported.
-- MCM settings is on applied on turned on VGs.
+- MCM settings is on applied on turned on VG.
-- VGs are turned on if VG is not allowed with ADS and zoom type is changed.
+- VG are turned on if VG is not allowed with ADS and zoom type is changed.

 ### Ideas:
 - Gameplay